PippoRJ/hugo-refresh/README.md

 * [highlightjs-line-number.js](https://github.com/wcoder/highlightjs-line-numbers.js/) was added to have the line number at the beginning of each line of code in a code sections of a post.

-* An option is added to show the date of the last modification in a post.
+* A minimal version of [https://www.mathjax.org/](MathJax) was added to allow LaTeX style mathematical expressions to be placed in the site.

-* Several other options are added to the content of a post.
+* Several other options are added to personalise the content of a post.

 * A shortcode is added to resize the images and save bandwidth in a post content.